On dimensions of visible parts of self-similar sets with finite rotation groups: Examples

 Then $\cF$ generates a self-similar set $K$ on $[0,1]^2$ which is invariant under the multiplication by $n\mod 1$.
 Now the projection of $K$ in any rational direction satisfies the weak separation condition, see \cite[Remark 1]{Ru}.
 This is due to the fact that, for every rational $\theta$, the orbit $\{k\theta\mod 1\mid k\in\N\}$ is finite.
 To be more precise about the rational directions, observe that, for any vector $(a,b)\ne (0,0)$ with $a,b\in\Z$, the map $(x,y)\mapsto ax+by$ defines a rational projection up to scaling (which does not affect the dimension) and every rational projection can be defined in this way.
 Thus, for this class of "integral" self-similar sets, we can find a dense set of directions for which the visible part problem is well understood due to Proposition~\ref{WSC}. \end{example}

-\begin{remark} In the proof of Theorem~\ref{main}, the open set condition guarantees that the number $M$ in \eqref{localsubset} is independent of $r$.
+\begin{remark} In the proof of Theorem~\ref{main}, the weak separation condition guarantees that the number $M$ in \eqref{localsubset} is independent of $r$.
 The finiteness of $G(\cF)$, in turn, allows us to find a subsequence with a constant rotation part in the argument after \eqref{visibleminiset}.
 Both these properties are essential while we prove that the inclusion \eqref{visibleminiset} is valid also for micro-sets.
-In Theorem~\ref{theorem2}, in addition to using Theorem~\ref{main}, we apply the open set condition to conclude that the coding map does not decrease the dimension.
+In Theorem~\ref{theorem2}, in addition to using Theorem~\ref{main}, we apply the weak separation condition to conclude that the attractor $K$ is Ahlfors regular.
 In the proof of Theorem~\ref{main}, we consider the closure of a visible part.
 Recall that the restriction of the projection to a visible part is injective, but this is not true for the closure.
 For example, let $F:=\{0\}\times [1,3]\cup\graph(f)$, where $f\colon\mathopen]0,1\mathclose]\to\R$, $f(x)=\sin\frac 1x+2$, and $\graph(f)$ is the graph of $f$.
 Then the visible part of $F$ from the $x$-axis is $\{(0,1)\}\cup\graph(f)$, but its closure is $F$.
 So the closure of a visible part may be much bigger than the visible part.
 However, Assouad dimension is an upper bound for the box counting dimension, and the box counting dimension of a set equals that of its closure.
 Thus, in this sense we do not loose anything by considering the closure of a visible part.
 Nevertheless, we point out that the upper bound in Theorem~\ref{main} is not always optimal.
 For example, in Example~\ref{Meng}, the dimension of the penetrable part from the $x$-axis is larger than one, but the visible part and its closure are 1-dimensional. \end{remark}

 {\bf Acknowledgement} We thank Laurent Dufloux and Wen Wu for interesting discussions.
+We also thank the referees for valuable comments, especially pointing out the porosity argument for the proof of Theorem~\ref{theorem2} and noting that only the weak separation condition is needed.